ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

       non-default grids are: atm:C768

-As can be seen, MR Weather Application currently supports four out of the box grids with the following nominal resolutions
+As can be seen, MR Weather Application currently supports four out-of-the-box grids with the following nominal resolutions

 * C96 (~100km)
 * C192 (~50km),